buttersaltpepper/Financial-Data-Analytics/README.md

 # Data Science for Financial Markets Analysis

-This is where you can find my data analyst and data scinece projects completed by me for self learning and hobby purposes.
-Presented in the form of iPython Notebooks.
+This is where i'll be documenting my self-learn data scinece projects and how I it can used in the financial markets.

+# Contents
+* fdv
+* *dvfd
+* df
+* vdf
+* v
+* df
+* vd
+*